MechanisM/moar/docs/README.md

 # Documentation

 This documentation was generated using [Clay] (http://lucuma.github.com/Clay/).
-The final version is in `build`.
+The sources are in the `sources` dir, and the html version is in `build`.

 ## Instructions